muldjord/skyscraper/USECASE.md

 ## A typical Skyscraper use case
 The following describes a typical way of using Skyscraper.
-It's important to know that Skyscraper isn't just a *run once and you're done* tool.
-It isn't complicated to use by any means.
-It just has a couple of layers you should familiarize yourself with in order to get the best results.
+It's really simple to use once you understand the core concept.
+It has a couple of layers you should familiarize yourself with in order to get the best results.

 So let's dig in!